input-output-hk/atala-prism/credentials-verification-web/README.md

 For development purposes copy `.env` file to `.env.local`.
 This file is excluded from git and overrides `.env` for all environments except test.

 ### Docker build

+These instructions are useful for our deploys, they may be outdated.
+They are not needed to run the app locally.

 1. Environment variables in `.env` config file are used as default.
 1. Build deployment bundle with `npm run build`